-- \ Before wiring, verify the label for correct model number and options.
-Switch off the power while checking. - \ Care must be taken to ensure that maximum voltage rating specified on the label are not exceeded. - \ It is recommended that power of these units to be protected by fuses or circuit breakers rated at the minimum value possible. - \ All units should be installed inside a suitably grounded metal enclosure to prevent live parts being accessible from human hands and metal tools. - \ All wiring must conform to appropriate standards of good practice and local codes and regulations.
-Wiring must be suitable for voltage, current, and temperature rating of the system. - \ Beware not to over-tighten the terminal screws. - \ Unused control terminals should not be used as jumper points as they may be internally connected, causing damage to the unit. - \ Verify that the ratings of the output devices and the inputs as specified in Chapter 8 are not exceeded. - \ Electric power in industrial environments contains a certain amount of noise in the form of transient voltage and spikes.
+- Before wiring, verify the label for correct model number and options.
+Switch off the power while checking. - Care must be taken to ensure that maximum voltage rating specified on the label are not exceeded. - It is recommended that power of these units to be protected by fuses or circuit breakers rated at the minimum value possible. - All units should be installed inside a suitabló grounded metal enclosure to prevent live parts being accessible from human hands and metal tools. - All wiring must conform to appropriate standards of good practice and local codes and regulations.
+Wiring must be suitable for voltage, current, and temperature rating of the system. - Beware not to over-tighten the terminal screws.
+The torque should not exceed 1.
+14 N-m (10 Lb-in or 11.
+5 KgF-cm), temperature Min.
+60°C, use copper conductors only. - Unused control terminals should not be used as jumper points as they may be internally connected, causing damage to the unit. - Verify that the ratings of the output devices and the inputs as specified in Chapter 8 are not exceeded. - Electric power in industrial environments contains a certain amount of noise in the form of transient voltage and spikes.
 This electrical noise can enter and adversely affect the operation of microprocessor-based controls.
 For this reason we strongly recommend the use of shielded thermocouple extension wire which connects the sensor to the controller.
 This wire is a twisted-pair construction with foil wrap and drain wire.
-The drain wire is to be attached to ground at one end only.
+The drain wire is to be attached to ground at one end only. - Except the thermocouple wiring, all wiring should use stranded copper conductor with maximum gauge 18 AWG.